Does HRT Cause Hair Loss?

 Testosterone is a hormone that occurs naturally in both men and women.
 It plays an important role in regulating the body’s metabolism, energy levels, muscle development, sexual function, and overall health.
 Testosterone levels typically decline as men age, but (HRT) can help to restore testosterone to a healthy level.

 HRT involves taking supplemental testosterone either through injections or patches that are applied to the skin.
 HRT is commonly used to treat symptoms of low testosterone such as decreased libido, depression, fatigue, erectile dysfunction, muscle loss, and decreased bone density.
-In addition to improving physical health, HRT has been shown to improve mental wellbeing by providing mood-stabilizing effects and regaining quality of life.
+In addition to improving physical health, HRT has been shown to improve mental well-being by providing mood-stabilising effects and regaining quality of life.

 Conclusion & Next Steps